Alejogb1/job-board/blog-data/how-can-i-assign-roles-to-many-objects-and-classes-in-rails-6.md

 id: "how-can-i-assign-roles-to-many-objects-and-classes-in-rails-6"
 ---

-Okay, let's tackle the complexities of role assignment in Rails 6.
+, let's tackle the complexities of role assignment in Rails 6.
 I've certainly faced this challenge a few times over the years, most notably during a project involving a rather intricate e-learning platform.
 We had users with wildly varying permissions, and the initial, naive attempts quickly became unmaintainable.
 So, trust me, I've been there.
-The key isn’t just about *how* you assign roles, but how you do it in a way that remains flexible, testable, and doesn't become a tangled mess as your application grows.
+The key isn’t just about _how_ you assign roles, but how you do it in a way that remains flexible, testable, and doesn't become a tangled mess as your application grows.

 Fundamentally, when dealing with roles, you’re really handling authorization – determining what an entity, usually a user but potentially an object or class, is permitted to do within your system.
 Rails doesn't offer a baked-in role management system directly, so we need to build it ourselves or use a well-regarded library.
 Let's explore the core concepts and then dive into some practical examples, shall we?